Tools

 While both saucepans and sauciers are great to have around the kitchen, we recommend turning to sauciers for dishes that require reducing liquids, and saucepans for simmering grains and brothy meals.

-Now that you can tell the difference between the two tools, check out our collection of oven safe, over-engineered Sauciers and Saucepans—sure to make a difference in the preparation of your next sauce, stew, or noodle dish.
+Now that you can tell the difference between the two tools, check out our collection of our oven safe, chef-loved Sauciers and Saucepans—sure to make a difference in the preparation of your next sauce, stew, or noodle dish.